NicolasRenault/Projet-Php-2-me-Ann-e-DUT/README.md

 # Todo List
 ### EN

-This is a second year project of my two-year university degree in computer science.
-The purpose of this project was to introduce us to PHP website developpement.
-We was to create a TODO-List website higlighting data bases and security.
+This is a second-year project of my two-year university degree in computer science.
+The purpose of this project was to introduce us to PHP website development.
+We have to create a TODO-List website highlighting databases and security.

 This project was carried out in pairs with the help of Antoni Di Lella.